Table of Contents

 - Breadcrumbs: Blend dried bread into fine crumbs for cooking.

-- Bread Pudding: Transform stale bread into a rich, custardy dessert.
+- Bread Pudding: Transform stale bread into a decadent custardy dessert.

 Inspiring Recipes to Try with Homemade Bread